shayanh/gcl/README.md

-# Go Generics Collections
+# Generics Collection Library

-Go Generics Colllections (gcl) provides a collection of data structures and operations on top of them.
+Generics Collection Library (gcl) provides a collection of data structures and operations on top of them in Go.